 Gas users can also on their own initiative carry out self-readings between the regular reading points.
 The grid owner passes on all self-readings to the gas supplier.
-It should be clearly stated in the report which readings have been made on the gas user's own initiative.

 61.4 Right to hourly metering below the non-daily limit